nishantrpai/focus/README.md

 Our outputs are being converted to dissipated energy.
 We want to minimize this dissipated energy, maximize the output, or both.

+This project is more of an experiment than really an answer.

+I also run https://focus.app which is an open system to help you focus.

+This is a closed system to help you focus.

 # Links

 [System and Revolution](https://www.amazon.com/System-Revolution-V-Shiva-Ayyadurai-ebook/dp/B01ECJLKL2/ref=tmm_kin_swatch_0)